CHAMWINO CONNECT BOARD

 DR. WILLIAM J. COPPOLA

-Will is an assistant professor of music teaching and learning at the USC Thornton School of Music in Los Angeles, CA. He is co-author of World Music Pedagogy, Volume IV : Instrumental Music Education (Routledge, 2018) and World Music Pedagogy.
+Will is Associate Professor and Chair of Music Teaching and Learning at the USC Thornton School of Music in Los Angeles, CA. He is co-author of World Music Pedagogy, Volume IV : Instrumental Music Education (Routledge, 2018) and World Music Pedagogy.
 Volume VII: Teaching World Music in Higher Education (Routledge, 2020).
 His most recent book, Egotism, Elitism, and the Ethics of Musical Humility (Oxford University Press, 2025), examines cultures of superiority in music teaching, learning, and performance contexts.
 Will was previously an elementary music director with New York City Public Schools.
-He traveled to Chamwino, Tanzania to in July 2016 attend the Cigogo Festival and was forever changed by the experience.
+He traveled to Chamwino, Tanzania in July 2016 to attend the Cigogo Festival and was forever changed by the experience.

 BRIAN HICKORY